mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

 * Virtual Network (Microsoft.Network/virtualNetworks) The Virtual Network includes the following components:
     * Subnet (Microsoft.Network/virtualNetworks/subnets)
     * Network Security Group (Microsoft.Network/networkSecurityGroups) : Ingress rules from client IP address:
-        * Allow 3389: Required for Remote Desktop Protocol to the cluster nodes.
+        * Allow 3389: Required for Remote Desktop Protocol to connect to the network license manager server.
+        * Allow 22: Required for SSH into the network license manager server.
         * Allow 443: Required for communication between client and network license manager for MATLAB Dashboard server.
         * Allow 27000-27001: Required for communication from MATLAB and MATLAB workers to the network license manager for MATLAB.
         * Allow all internal traffic: Open access to network traffic between all cluster nodes internally.